Motion to Suppress in Georgia

 Filing a Motion to Suppress in Georgia?

-Filing a motion to suppress begins with the defendant’s attorney formally requesting the judge to discard illegal evidence.
+Filing a Motion to Suppress in Georgia begins with the defendant’s attorney formally requesting the judge to discard illegal evidence.
 The request may be submitted orally in court or in written form, and the defense counsel must explain why the evidence should be dismissed.

 In addition, the defense attorney may refer to previous cases where suppression motions have been granted under similar circumstances.